cronoh/raivault/readme.md

 RaiVault currently requires you to run a local RaiBlocks wallet to be able to sync with the network.
 All communication inside the app is to your own computer and RaiBlocks node - **none of your information is ever transferred to any outside servers**.

 #### Important Notice
-> If you are already using your local RaiBlock wallet: **Please back up your wallet seed before using if you haven't already, just incase!**
+> If you are already using your local RaiBlocks wallet: **Please back up your wallet seed before using if you haven't already, just incase!**

 #

+RaiVault is currently in early beta so please submit any bugs or feedback you have in the  [issue tracker](https://github.com/cronoh/raivault/issues/new).

 #

-RaiVault is currently in early beta so please submit any bugs or feedback you have in the  [issue tracker](https://github.com/cronoh/raivault/issues/new).

 # Table of Contents
 * [Install](#install-raivault)